prachisarode95/FME-Spatial-ETL-Mini-Projects/FME_Form_Basic/Transforming_Data/Transforming_Data.md

 ---

-## Key Output
+## Learnings

-- A cleaned, filtered, and alphabetically sorted dataset of business owners.
-- Only selected attributes (`first_name`, `last_name`, `company`, `license_number`) are included.
-- Unnecessary technical fields (e.g., `_matched_records`) are removed from the output.
+- Gained experience working with web APIs inside FME
+- Learned how to join external and internal datasets using key fields
+- Understood the importance of attribute management in clean data delivery
+- Practiced layout organization, annotation, and efficient workspace execution
+- Completed the project with real-time execution captured on video, validating my practical FME skills

 ---

-## Learnings & Reflection

-✔️ Gained experience working with web APIs inside FME
-✔️ Learned how to join external and internal datasets using key fields
-✔️ Understood the importance of attribute management in clean data delivery
-✔️ Practiced layout organization, annotation, and efficient workspace execution
-✔️ Completed the project with real-time execution captured on video, validating my practical FME skills

----

-# FME Form Basic Course - Day 2: Join Tables Exercise
+# FME Form - Join Tables
-This project is a part of my learning journey through the FME Form Basic Course provided by Safe Software Academy.
-In this exercise, I explored the Joiner transformer to combine data from two different tables based on a shared key field.

-## Exercise Overview
+## Objective
-Exercise Name: Join Tables

-Course: FME Form Basic – Day 2 Series

-Objective: To learn how to join data tables using the Joiner transformer in FME Form
+To learn how to join data tables using the Joiner transformer

-## Skills Practiced:
+## Skills Gained:

 - Joining spatial and non-spatial datasets